-- fissile materials such as airborne enriched uranium, thorium, plutonium, and U-233
+- fissile materials such as airborne enriched uranium, thorium, plutonium, and uranium-233;

-- transuranics
+- transuranics;

-- irradiated fuels and materials
+- irradiated fuels and materials; and

-- fission and activation products
+- fission and activation products.

 In the records available to NIOSH, NIOSH has found no radioactive material inventory data that would enable it to place an upper bound on potential exposures to the wide array of commercial and AEC radiological sources that could have been encountered at the BWXT facilities.